L0Lock/AudioNotifier/README.md

 ![prefs](Prez/prefs.jpg)

+In the addon's preferences, you can chose:

+- Audio Volumne
+- Add repetitions
-In the addon's preferences, you can specify a custom sound file for each notification.
+- Use a custom sound file for each notification.
     Pressing [[&#10229; Backspace]] while hovering a path or using [[Right 🖱️]] > Reset To Default Value will reset it to using the default sound file provided with the addon.
-You can also toggle on/off the render and baking events notifications if you don't want one of them to occur.
+- Toggle on/off the render and baking events notifications if you don't want one of them to occur.
+Render events optionally can add notification for each frame of an animation render (the success sound will be half the volume and double the pitch)
+- Enable Developer prints (visible in the consolue using the menu Window > Toggle System Console).
+This will print a lot of messages in the console, it's useful for developers or bug reports.
+It can be quite verbose and impact performance, so **use only when needed!**

 ## Installation